Red Bulls supporting KFOR 28 take oath in support of SHARP program

 |0

-This work, Red Bulls supporting KFOR 28 take oath in support of SHARP program [Image 3 of 3], by SGT Jonathan Perdelwitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Red Bulls supporting KFOR 28 take oath in support of SHARP program, by SGT Jonathan Perdelwitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Red Bulls supporting KFOR 28 take oath in support of SHARP program

 LEAVE A COMMENT